taichi-dev/docs.taichi.graphics/README.md

 💡 **Please make sure you understand the following before moving forward:**

 - If you want to **update any Taichi documentation**, go to [the main repository](https://github.com/taichi-dev/taichi/tree/master/docs) instead and **please do not work on this repo**!
 This repo only hosts the mirrored version of the docs in order to build and deploy the documentation website.
-- If you want to **contribute to the translations** of any Taichi documentation, go to [Our Translation Page](https://translate.taichi.graphics) instead!
-Our [help-us-translate](https://docs.taichi.graphics/help-us-translate) page has more details about the i18n workflow. _Note: we don't support deploy-previews for translations for performance reason, and usually you don't need to preview the full website for translations strings._
+- If you want to **contribute to the translations** of any Taichi documentation, go to **[Our Translation Page](https://translate.taichi.graphics)** instead.
+Our [help-us-translate](https://docs.taichi.graphics/help-us-translate) page has more details about the i18n workflow. _Note: we don't support deploy-previews for translations for performance reasons, and usually you don't need to preview the full website for translation strings._
-- If you want to **update any un-versioned non-doc pages**, such as the `community` or `help-us-translate` page, you are at the right place, we welcome a Pull Request directly against this repo!
+- If you want to **update any non-doc pages that are not versioned** (e.g., the `community` and `help-us-translate` pages), you are at the right place.
+We welcome pull requests directly to this repo!
-- If you want to **make a functional change to the website**, such as updating the styles or adding a new React component, you are at the right place, we welcome a Pull Request directly against this repo!
+- If you want to **make a functional change to the website**, such as updating the styles or adding a new React component, you are at the right place.
+We welcome related pull requests directly to this repo!

 <details>
   <summary>Tips for Documentation Website Maintainers</summary>